NYUMedML/DARTS/README.md

 Based on the readers' ratings, we investigate if there are statistically significant differences between the three methods using paired T-test and Wilcoxon signed rank test at 95\% significance level.
 The results can be seen below.
 <img src="plots/reader_study_results.png" width="650" />

-## Pretrained model wts
-Pretrained model wts can be downloaded from [here](https://drive.google.com/file/d/1OJ0RmcALNkiU49Npm7Rez6thIKOf3gLQ/view?usp=sharing).

-There are two model architectures: Dense U-Net and U-Net.
-Each of the model is trained using 2D slices extracted coronally, sagittally,or axially.
-The name of the model will contain the orientation and model architecture information.

 ## Output segmentation
 The output segmentation has 103 labeled segments with the last one being the **None** class.
 The labels of the segmentation closely resembles the aseg+aparc segmentation protocol of Freesurfer.